Does Insurance Follow the Car or Driver in Oregon?

 As you can see from the discussion above, determining which insurance should cover bodily injury and property damages can become complicated.
 This is especially true when you are borrowing someone else’s car or when someone else has borrowed your car and is involved in an accident.

 Have you been seriously injured in a car accident?
 Are concerned about getting your medical expenses and other expenses covered?
 In that case, you need an experienced lawyer on your side.
-Contact DuBois Law Group, LLC, today to schedule your free initial consultation to learn more about how we can protect your right to compensation.
+Contact DuBois Law Group, today to schedule your free initial consultation to learn more about how we can protect your right to compensation.